On the convergence rate of the boosted Difference-of-Convex Algorithm (DCA): Conclusion and discussion

 In related work, Rotaru et al.\ \cite{rotaru2025tight} extended the analysis in \cite{abbaszad2024DCA} to generalised DCA, where one allows $\mu_2 < 0$, as long as $\mu_1+\mu_2 \ge 0$.
 (It is known that this generalised DCA is still a descent method.)
 In the same work, Rotaru et al.\ \cite{rotaru2025tight} also consider the implications for the special case of the proximal gradient method, and obtain some improved worst-case convergence bounds.
 This is similar in spirit to the analysis in our paper, where we derived new results for the special case of gradient descent (Theorem \ref{thm:GD PL}).
 A natural question is to extend the analysis by Rotaru et al.\ \cite{rotaru2025tight} to the boosted case.

 This work raises a few open questions: \begin{enumerate} \item In Theorem \ref{thm:main} and Theorem \ref{thm:GD PL}, the performance measure is a convex function of the boosted step length $\alpha$.
 We also observe this numerically in Figure \ref{fig:3}, even though this is not covered by theory.
 A natural question is whether this is always the case. \item Condition~\eqref{PL constraint} was used to model the P{\L} inequality.
 This condition is known to be necessary, but not sufficient, to characterize the desired function class in the performance analysis framework.
 While Section~\ref{sec:GD} shows that adding appropriate points to the discrete description of the function at hand allows improving upon known convergence results, it remains clear that~\eqref{PL constraint} can also be refined.
 A natural (but complicated) candidate is provided in~\cite[Proposition 3.4]{rubbens2025constructive} and is shown numerically to allow improving even more the results from Theorem~\ref{thm:GD PL} and Corollary~\ref{cor:GD PL opt} (using the refined discrete description of the function); see Figure \ref{fig:4}.
 The results from Theorem~\ref{thm:GD PL} and Corollary~\ref{cor:GD PL opt} are therefore not tight in general, and it remains unclear how to obtain analytical expressions of tight bounds. \item As for now, it remains open to generalise the analysis to possibly include constraints, e.g., by allowing one of the Lipschitz constants to take the value $+\infty$.
 This is of practical interest, though, since the boosted DCA has been extended to allow linear constraints; see \cite{Boosted_DCA_linear_constraints,Zhang_et_al_2024_JOTA}.
-Any progress in this direction would be welcome. \end{enumerate}
+Any progress in this direction would be welcome. \item { It would be desirable to derive a generalization of Theorem~\ref{thm:main} where $f_1\in\mathcal{F}_{\mu_1, L_1}({\mathbb{R}^n})$ and $f_2\in\mathcal{F}_{\mu_2, L_2}({\mathbb{R}^n})$, and where one allows $\mu_1 \ne \mu_2$ and $L_1 \neq L_2$.
+However, we could only establish Theorem \ref{thm:main} for the case where $\mu_1 = \mu_2 = \mu > 0$ and $L_1 = L_2 = L > \mu$.
+Theorem 3.1 in \cite{abbaszad2024DCA}, on the other hand, also establishes worst-case bounds for some cases of DCA where $\mu_1 \neq \mu_2$, $L_1 \neq L_2$, and where $L_1$ or $L_2$ may not be finite, and $\mu_1$ or $\mu_2$ may be zero.
+Thus, the new results in this paper do not imply all the known results for DCA from \cite{abbaszad2024DCA} by setting $\alpha = 0$. \item In Example \ref{ex:tight} we showed that the upper bound in Theorem \ref{thm:main} can be tight for specific values of the parameters $\mu$, $L$, $\alpha$, and $N$.
+We conjecture though, that the bound is in fact tight for all values of these parameters that meet the conditions in Theorem \ref{thm:main}.
+In fact, we believe that the optimal value of the SDP problem \eqref{PEP} is precisely the upper bound in Theorem \ref{thm:main} times $L$, when $\mu_1 = \mu_2 = \mu$, and $L_1 = L_2 = L$.
+This conjecture is based on extensive numerical experiments, as well as a general construction given in the appendix to this paper.
+This construction was used to generate Example \ref{ex:tight}, but we believe --- although we cannot prove this --- that it provides a tight bound for all choices of the parameters.
+In particular, we conjecture that the general construction in the appendix gives a rank-one optimal solution to the SDP problem \eqref{PEP}. } \end{enumerate}